 2. Cultural Transformation

-Cultural adaptability for DevOps development in your team is key to the successful DevOps software development cycle.
+Cultural adaptability of the successful deployment of DevOps for business across the departments is key to the successful DevOps software development cycle.

 In order to build the DevOps culture, you may want to focus on the following key aspects:

 Right Organizational Structure